jnozzi/cocoadev.com/SiteContent/General/NSLocks.markdown

-The plural of [[NSLock]], of course.
+The plural of General/NSLock, of course.
 I just couldn't leave that question mark there!